Naaafis/maps_api_project/README.md

 REACT_APP_GOOGLE_MAPS_API_KEY=your_actual_api_key
 ```

 Replace your_actual_api_key with your Google Maps API key.
+Currently, we just manually load the api key into a string in src/components/MapComponent.js, but this can be altered to read your environment variable with the api key instead.

 Run the app